live-codes/livecodes/docs/docs/features/assets.md

 In addition, assets are supported in [sync](./sync.md), [backup](./backup-restore.md#backup) and [restore](./backup-restore.md#restore).

-Assets UI can be accessed from settings menu → Assets
+The `Assets` screen can be accessed from settings menu → Assets

 Assets are either: